-- aggressively criticizing a company's governance, management, business and strategy and presenting the activist's own recommendations and business plan; - proposing a precatory proxy resolution for specific actions prescribed by the activist or the creation of a special committee of independent directors to undertake a strategic review for the purpose of "maximizing shareholder value"; - recruiting candidates with industry experience to serve on dissident slates, and conducting (or threatening to conduct) a proxy fight to get board representation at an annual or special meeting or through action by written consent (solicitation for a short slate is very often supported by ISS and, if supported, is often, though not always, successful, in whole or in part); - orchestrating a "withhold the vote" campaign; - seeking to force a sale by leaking or initiating rumors of an unsolicited approach, publicly calling for a sale, acting as an (unauthorized) intermediary with strategic acquirers and private equity funds, taking positions in both the target and the acquirer, making their own "stalking horse" bid or partnering with a hostile acquirer to build substantial stock positions in the target to facilitate a takeover; - rallying institutional investors and sell-side research analysts to support the activist's arguments; - using stock loans, options, derivatives and other devices to increase voting power beyond the activist's economic equity investment; - using sophisticated public relations, social media and traditional media campaigns to advance the activist's arguments; - investing in significant diligence and third-party consulting services to analyze the target's business; - hiring private investigators to create dossiers on directors, management and key employees and otherwise conducting aggressive "diligence"; and - litigation.
+- Aggressively criticizing a company's governance, management, business and strategy and presenting the activist's own recommendations and business plan. - Proposing a precatory proxy resolution for specific actions prescribed by the activist or the creation of a special committee of independent directors to undertake a strategic review for the purpose of "maximizing shareholder value." - Recruiting candidates with industry experience (including retired CEOs of major companies or even former executives of the target) to serve on dissident slates, and conducting (or threatening to conduct) a proxy fight to get board representation at an annual or special meeting or through action by written consent (solicitation for a short slate is very often supported by ISS and, if supported, is often, though not always, successful, in whole or in part). - Orchestrating a "withhold the vote" campaign. - Seeking to force a sale by leaking or initiating rumors of an unsolicited approach, publicly calling for a sale, acting as an (unauthorized) intermediary with strategic acquirers and private equity funds, taking positions in both the target and the acquirer, making their own "stalking-horse" bid or partnering with a hostile acquirer to build substantial stock positions in the target to facilitate a takeover.

+- Rallying institutional investors and sell-side research analysts to support the activist's arguments. - Using stock loans, options, derivatives and other devices to accumulate positions secretly or increase voting power beyond the activist's economic equity investment. - Using sophisticated public relations, social media and traditional media campaigns to advance the activist's arguments. - Investing in significant diligence and third-party consulting services to analyze the target's business. - Seeking to create divisions within the boardroom or between the board and management. - Reaching a company's retail shareholders with weekly mailings, telephonic outreach, local newspaper advertisements and user-friendly infographics. - Hiring private investigators to create dossiers on directors, management and key employees and otherwise conducting aggressive "diligence." - Litigation.